top of page

 1. Improved Oral Hygiene

-Regular tongue scraping reduces microbial load, decreases volatile Sulphur compounds (the main contributors to halitosis), and supports a healthier oral microbiome.
+Regular tongue scraping reduces microbial load, decreases volatile sulphur compounds (the main contributors to halitosis), and supports a healthier oral microbiome.
 From both an Ayurvedic and biomedical lens, this contributes to a cleaner oral environment.

 2. Enhanced Digestive Function